Last Updated 8/25/2021

 The Flood Insurance Market Parity and Modernization Act was introduced as HR.2901 in 2015 and S.563 in 2017 to help facilitate the development of the private flood market.

-Status: Congress and President Trump reauthorized the NFIP through Sept.
+Status: Congress and former President Trump reauthorized the NFIP through Sept.
 30, 2021.
 The program has had numerous short-term extensions and proposed reform measures.
 The NAIC and state insurance regulators support a long-term reauthorization of the NFIP to avoid short-term extensions and program lapses that create uncertainty in both the insurance and housing markets.

 The NAIC's NFIP reauthorization recommendations for Congress also includes encouraging growth in the private flood insurance market.
 Congress faces the challenge of trying to maintain a balance between improving the financial solvency of the program and reducing taxpayer exposure while also being mindful of affordability concerns.

 The NAIC Property and Casualty (C) Committee was charged with creating a best practices document to help facilitate the private flood insurance market.
 This document was drafted by the NAIC Catastrophe Insurance (C) Working Group and has been adopted by the Working Group, as well as the Property and Casualty (C) Committee.
+Currently, the committee is monitoring congressional legislation related to the reauthorization of the NFIP, as it is due to expire at the end of September.

 In 2017, the NAIC Center for Insurance Policy and Research (CIPR) released the study Flood Risk and Insurance, which examines the rising flood risk in the country and the need to overhaul the NFIP while encouraging greater growth in the private flood insurance market.
 The NAIC has also placed increased focus on educating the public about potential damages and insurance claims related to floods.
 More details can be found under Understanding Flood Insurance through the NAIC's website.